 Chicago, IL June 1-7 2014

-The Chicago study tour will feature a variety of approaches for building community partnerships and collaborative cultures in both traditional and non-traditional aging services settings.
-Join us for a unique opportunity to learn from fellow providers how to leverage your existing resources to develop sustainable partnerships with organizations in your broader community.
-This tour will provide important new insights into how aging services can be an effective platform for integrating services with local organizations.
-Register for the tour.
+The Chicago study tour featured a variety of approaches for building community partnerships and collaborative cultures in both traditional and non-traditional aging services settings.
+Leaders learned from fellow providers how to leverage existing resources to develop sustainable partnerships with organizations in the broader global community.
+This tour provided important insights into how aging services can be an effective platform for integrating services with local organizations.